Last updated on April 17th, 2023 at 09:25 am

-Etosha National is one of the top safari destinations in Africa.
+Etosha National is one of the top safari destinations in Africa and a must for your Namibia itinerary.
 The park is visually very different from all of the other parks I’ve been to and the name ‘Etosha’ actually means ‘great white place’.

 There is a wide variety of animals to see including lions, leopards, elephants, giraffes, oryx and zebras so you will love going on safari here!

-We spent the first night at Namutoni Camp, stopped off at Halali Camp for lunch (bring your swimsuits and use the pool) and then stayed the second night at Okaukuejo Camp.
+We usually spend the first night at Namutoni Camp, stop off at Halali Camp for lunch (bring your swimsuits and use the pool) and then stay the second night at Okaukuejo Camp.

-My absolute favourite moment in Etosha, was sitting at the waterhole at Okaukuejo Camp and watching around 30 elephants wander in to drink and bathe.
-Not long after they were joined by a few giraffes and zebras and even a rhino.
+My absolute favourite moment in Etosha was sitting at the waterhole at Okaukuejo Camp and watching around 30 elephants wander in to drink and bathe.
+Not long after they were joined by a few giraffes and zebras and even a few rhinos.
 I have never seen anything like it in my life.
 Simply magical.

-If you have time and wanted to make a slight detour on your way back to Windhoek, would head for the Waterberg, a beautiful spot to give your legs a stretch after your safari.
+If you have time and wanted to make a slight detour on your way back to Windhoek, I would add the Waterberg Plateau to your Namibia itinerary – it’s a beautiful spot to give your legs a stretch after your safari.

 The plateau is an unusual site, rising 200m above the ground with fantastic views over the area and stunning flora and fauna.